Within Teamwork, you can create tasks in your projects via email.

 Image Placeholder

-By default, tasks created via email will be added to an Inbox task list when using the project email address.
+By default, tasks created via email are added to an Inbox task list when using the project email address.

-Note: Do not use the item-via-email address feature to post from automated systems that could generate hundreds of messages/files/notebooks etc. Abuse of the via-email feature will result in suspension of the feature from your account.
+⚠️ Do not use the item-via-email address feature to post from automated systems that could generate hundreds of messages, files, notebooks, etc. Abuse of this feature will result in suspension of the feature from your account.

 You can also post tasks directly to an individual task list.
 To access the task list email address, hover over the task list name and click the three dots to the right.
 From the dropdown menu, select the Post Tasks via Email option.